 Beginning in 1990, Alcoa Inc. began to take action to identify and investigate waste sites in Stanly County related to its operations.
 A total of 49 potential waste sites were identified and tremendous progress has been made in addressing any sites that might pose a potential health or environmental threat.

-The work is being done under the supervision of the NC Department of Environmental Quality (DEQ) in accordance with the Resource Conservation and Recovery Act (RCRA), a federal program adopted by the State of North Carolina to regulate the management of waste.
+The work is continuously taking place under the close supervision of the NC Department of Environmental Quality (DEQ) in accordance with the Resource Conservation and Recovery Act (RCRA), a federal program adopted by the State of North Carolina to regulate the management of waste.

-Additional investigations, requested by DEQ in 2017, have been completed.
+Subsequent investigations were completed to address DEQ’s 2017 request for additional information.
 One study, an Ecological Risk Assessments for two areas, is currently underway.
 These assessments require multiple submittals for DEQ’s review and acceptance before proceeding to the next step.
-The process is anticipated to be complete by the end of 2022.